 Skills Over MCPs: Context-Efficient Agent Capabilities

-The more we work with AI agents, the more we realize that context is a precious resource.
-And one of the biggest challenges with Model Context Protocol (MCP) servers is this: they preload tool descriptions into your agent's context window, consuming tokens before you even need them.
+Context is precious.
+The more you work with AI agents, the more obvious that becomes.
+One of the biggest issues with Model Context Protocol (MCP) servers is that they preload tool descriptions into your agent's context window, burning tokens before you even need them.

-Large MCP servers can eat up massive amounts of context—and here's the problem: the more complex your task, the more context you need to solve it.
-When MCPs consume fixed context overhead regardless of whether you're using them, that's wasteful.
+Large MCP servers can eat up serious context.
+And the more complex your task gets, the more context you need to solve it.
+Paying a fixed context tax for tools you aren't using is wasteful.

 • An MCP for internet research